npetraco/feature2/README.md

 development.)
 It should compile in Linux with clang installed and some fiddeling with the compiler/linker flags in Makevars.
 Compiling with gcc should only take a little extra coaxing.
-We intend that this package will work with Windows, OSX and Linux, but that is still some time down the road.
+We intend that this package will work with Windows, OSX and Linux, but that is still some time in the future.